HoldenLy1234/cse15l-lab-reports/labreport1.md

 ![picture](https://i.imgur.com/FAKathb.png).

 After this, you can figure out your course specific account for CSE15L using [this link](https://sdacs.ucsd.edu/~icc/index.php).
-After that, you can open up your terminal in VS Code, and connect to the server using the command "ssh cs15lwi22(your ID)@ieng6@ucsd.edu."
+After that, you can open up your terminal in VS Code, and connect to the server using the command ```ssh cs15lwi22(your ID)@ieng6@ucsd.edu.```

 ## Step #3 (Trying some commands)

 You can try commands both on the remote computer that you ssh'd to, and on your computer. cd is a command that can be used to change your directory, where your command line is currently.
 Here I move from my computer's desktop to a folder I had on my computer.
 ![cd](https://i.imgur.com/haKk1PM.png),

-you can also try the command ls, which shows you the list of files in the directory.
+you can also try the command ```ls```, which shows you the list of files in the directory.
 ![ls](https://i.imgur.com/rUmdRyz.png)

 , other commands you can try are cp, cat.